-As he travelled through time and place and language, John has morphed and transformed.
-There’s the man of action Jack, the surname Jackson, and dozens of forms that aren’t obviously linked to the original – Sean and Ian and Jovan, anyone?
+As it traveled through time and place and language, John morphed and transformed.
+There’s the man of action Jack, surname Jackson, and dozens of forms that aren’t obviously linked to the original – Sean and Ian and Jovan, anyone?

-This means that instead of one feminine form of John, there are dozens.
-They’re rich with potential, whether you’re honoring a grandpa John or just looking for a name that strikes a balance between classic and less frequently heard.
+That’s why we have to talk about feminine forms of John.
+The list comes packed rich with potential, whether you’re honoring a grandpa John or just looking for a name that strikes a balance between classic and less frequently heard.

 Jane – Lady-like Jane has literary ties from Austen to Eyre, musical connections from “Sweet Jane” to “Janie’s Got a Gun,” and a tremendous number of real-world bearers.
 It’s hard to go wrong with spare, sophisticated Jane.